Skip to main content

 There are some casinos where you won’t find critical sections, or you will encounter deliberately vague terms that allow arbitrary decisions during disputes.

-The Required Clear Sections: So, the following sections must be clear, easy to understand and without interpretation.
+The Required Clear Sections: The following sections must be clear, easy to understand, and unambiguous.
 These are eligibility criteria, wagering requirements, withdrawal procedures, dispute resolution, KYC, and prohibited practices.

 Red Flag Phrases: When you see that something is at the casino’s discretion, or when you see that management reserves the right to do something, or something may be subject to review, these are all shady terms that leave a big room for interpretation, which is usually not in your favour.